A Fish Out of Water

 The shiny red sphere flies in a stirring of breaths, and plops neatly into the second cup of the first row on their end.
 Yells and high-fives are exchanged.
 Jacob sniffs at the furor and flicks the sticky ball out of the cup into Berrigan’s hand while he gulps the drink down.

-The Aussie throws next.
+He throws next.
 It is an unfortunate throw.
 Everyone’s eyes follow his clearly-misaimed ball, cheers going up at the other end of the table already.
 But in the split second following, Hong Yi’s fingers tighten on the table–and he seeks, for moments, his connection with the tug of the world beneath his feet.

 The ball grows inexplicably heavy.